VocabHunter/vocabhunter.github.io/download.md

 permalink: /download/
 weight : 3
 ---

+VocabHunter is available for Mac, Windows and Linux.

 # Install Java 8

 You will need Java 8 installed and configured on your system.
 You can find it on the [Java Website](https://java.com/download/).
 Make sure you've got Java 8: VocabHunter won't run on earlier versions of Java.